stegraio/app-translations/README.md

 ## When will my contribution be available in the app?

-We will review the pull requests as soon as possible and merge them into the master branch.
+We will review the pull requests as soon as possible and merge them into the main branch.
 The translations will be available in the next release of the app.

 ## Thank you to all the contributors